Reeling BackwardRating: 4 of 5 yaps

 Its history may be shrouded in death, but the film pulsates with life.
 It moves at an exhilarating, rapid-fire pace, unfurling at the rate of Eric’s rage.
 When I saw it as an adolescent, it seemed to slumber like a zombie, as I found myself drowning in the grim muck of the film’s decaying urban setting.
 Now, in the wake of “The Dark Knight,” “The Crow’s” grounding in harsh reality is much less jarring.
 What remains completely unsettling, though, is the posthumous appearance of Brandon Lee.

 When Lee’s character rises from the grave and gasps for air, you, too, will have to catch your breath.
 As most know by now, Lee died during the last weeks of production when the metal tip of a dummy bullet was unknowingly lodged in a prop gun and shot into his abdomen.
-The irony that his character returns from the dead is almost too eerie to bear.
-With his face painted ghostly white, Lee’s avenger is a powerful, haunting sight.
+The juxtaposition of Lee’s death and his character’s resurrection roots the film in mysticism.
+The movie feels like an ethereal, otherworldly force — a message from the beyond.
+With his face painted ghostly white, Lee’s avenger character is a powerful, haunting specter.

 When I was much younger, I thought critics overstated Lee’s performance in respect of his memory.
 But after recently re-watching the film, I realize that he is simply, sadly brilliant in the role.
 As Eric, he strikes a perfect balance between post-resurrection exuberance and fierce determination to exact revenge.
 It’s an energetic performance pulsing with wit and pathos.
 If you want proof, watch this scene: